Drug Trafficking Lawyer Jacksonville, FL

-Drug trafficking is one of the most serious types of drug crimes under Florida state law.
-The crime of drug trafficking involves the illegal and intentional possession, manufacturing, delivery, transportation, sale, or purchase of illicit substances with the intention of selling or redistributing the substance.
+What is Drug Trafficking?
+According to Florida law, drug trafficking is the illegal and intentional possession, manufacturing, delivery, transportation, sale, or purchase of illicit substances with the intention of selling or redistributing the substance.
 These illicit substances include marijuana, cocaine, opioids (such as heroin or fentanyl), ecstasy, LSD, methamphetamine, and more.
 The drug offenses vary greatly based on the substance in question, the quantity, the activities associated, and prior criminal history.

-If you are charged with drug trafficking, you need to act quickly to secure qualified legal counsel.
+If you are charged with drug trafficking in Jacksonville, FL, you need to act quickly to secure qualified legal counsel.
 A conviction for drug trafficking nearly always comes with minimum mandatory prison sentences, in addition to other penalties, such as steep fines.
 At Monroe & King, P.A., our Jacksonville drug trafficking attorneys know what you are up against and we know how to mount a swift and solid defense aimed at protecting your rights, your freedom, and your future.

 Arrested for drug trafficking in Duval, Clay, Nassau, or St. Johns counties?
 Contact Monroe & King, P.A. now at (904) 474-3115 for a complimentary case evaluation.

 DIFFERENCE BETWEEN DRUG TRAFFICKING & DRUG DEALING